dspace-group/dscom/README.md

 * **dscom.exe** to create a 64Bit TLB from a AnyCPU or a 64Bit assembly
 * **dscom32.exe** to create a 32Bit TLB from a AnyCPU or a 32Bit assembly

+> If your assembly is an AnyCPU assembly, then an yourassemblyname.comhost.dll is created as a 64 bit dll.
+> Therefore after calling regserv32.exe a 64 bit dll is registred.
+> To prevent this it is **recommended that the assembly is compiled as a 32 bit assembly** and not as a 64 bit assembly.

 <https://github.com/dspace-group/dscom/releases>

 ### Usage